 Maybe it's copying invoice line items into a sheet.
 Maybe it's chasing down voicemails you keep forgetting to listen to.
 Maybe it's logging the same call notes in three places.
 Whatever it is — that's the thing I build the tool for.
 One tool.
 One chore.
 Killed.

-You've heard for two years now that AI is going to change sales.
+You've heard for two years now that AI is going to change everything.
 Maybe you've poked at ChatGPT.
 Maybe a buddy told you to try one of those new "build your own tool" apps.
 Maybe you spent a Saturday in one and gave up at midnight with a half-working mess.

 That's fine.
 AI is like any power tool — works great when you know what you're doing, dangerous and frustrating when you don't.
 Learning to run it well is its own job.